hitokiri-mata/katacoda-courses/kubernetes-containers/distillation/step6-single-stage-alpine.md

 `time docker run $REGISTRY/listdir-b-ssa:0.1.0`{{execute}}

 Run it a few more times and see what the average time and variance is.
 It should take about 1 second, +/- 1/3 of a second.
-This is roughly has the same startup and execution time as the previous slim container.
+This is roughly the same startup and execution time as the previous slim container.
 Smaller image, yet works just fine.

 There are other Linux variants and you can also create your own, but [Alpine](https://en.wikipedia.org/wiki/Alpine_Linux) has emerged as being one of the common base containers to use because it follows many best practices of the distillation pattern.
-Alpine promotes its virtues as [small, simple and secure](https://alpinelinux.org/about/).
+Alpine promotes its virtues as [small, simple, and secure](https://alpinelinux.org/about/).

-But there is more with can do with the distillation pattern in relation to idempotency.
+But there is more with can do with the distillation pattern related to idempotence.